himashibogahawaththa/railway_ticketing_system/README.md

 ## Contact

-For any inquiries or feedback, please contact our team at himashibogahawaththa@gmail.com
+For any inquiries or feedback, please contact me at himashibogahawaththa@gmail.com